What Kind Of Spirit Do You Have?

 If the spirit of God dwells in someone, there is evidence of that indwelling of the spirit.
 And the bible calls that evidence, “the fruit of the Spirit”.
 According to Galatians 5:22 & 23, when the spirit dwells in you, you will exhibit “Love, and joy, and peace, and patience, and kindness, and goodness, and gentleness, and self-control”.

 The indwelling of the spirit of God in us, is what makes us “holy”.
 It makes us different from the world.
 And that indwelling of the spirit, is what produces the “fruit of the Spirit”.
 Can you see why it is NOT God, who actually puts Himself in our hearts?
 The holy Spirit of God Himself doe not come and enter our bodies somehow, and dwell in us.
 It’s up to US to put that same spirit that characterizes God, within our own hearts.
 It’s US that has to make the choice to live according to the way God has told us to live.
 God has revealed His Spirit to us, through His word.
 But it’s up to us to make the decision to live according to what’s been revealed to us.

 Let me phrase it another way.
-God’s word has revealed to us, and so have the traits, that make up God’s Spirit.
+God’s word has been revealed to us, and so have the traits, that make up God’s Spirit.
 Those traits, that make up the Spirit of God, are the very things that make His Spirit “holy”.
 God’s Spirit is “different” from the spirit of the world, it’s a “holy” Spirit.
 And although God doesn’t actually PUT Himself, in the form of His very Spirit inside of us, He does give us the knowledge of His Spirit, through His word, so that WE have the opportunity to put His Spirit within ourselves.
 We must allow ourselves to be “led” by His Spirit.
 It says in Romans 8:13; “If by the Spirit, you are putting to death the deeds of the flesh, you will live.”
 Verse 14 says; “For all who are LED by the Spirit of God, are sons of God.”